 A good childrens atlas can be an excellent source of inspiration and can spark an interest to explore the world through a combination of drawings, pictures, facts and maps.
 It’s not just about learning more about geography, capitals and flags.
 It’s also about learning how climate, nature and culture impact people and shape who we are.
 If you’re looking for a fantastic kids atlas for kids age four and older, check our recommended books below.

 We like the type of travel books that spark our imagination.
 Our kids typically get fascinated with exotic animals and food, which is an excellent starting point to learn more about a country.
 The starting point for wanting our children to become curious explorers of the world around them is to teach them respect for others.
-The poorest countries often have the coolest animals and the best food, and we much rather want them to learn about new countries from this perspective than categorised by economic development and history.

 Make your own children’s atlas

 Here’s a suggestion for creating an interactive session with your kids to make your map: Tape together a bunch of A4 sheets, sketching out the world and continents and then let the kids do the rest.
 Our kids had great fun colouring the rainforest green and the desert yellow while placing animal figures on the map according to their natural habitat.
 We used National Geographic’s Wild Animals Atlas as a template when drawing the map and placing out the animal figurines, but you can do this with free resources on the web.
 Lots of fun for the kids, definitely recommended!
 What you need for this exercise is:

 Our kids are obsessed with the incredibly detailed Schleich Wild Life figurines :-)

 Our favourite children’s Atlases